Flexible Catalysis: Transformation theories

 Here, by a bipartite entanglement class we mean an LU equivalence class of bipartite quantum states.
 So Theorem \ref{there_is_no_unique_factorisation_of_bipartite_entanglement} says that knowing the LU equivalence class of a tensor product of bipartite states is not sufficient to determine the LU equivalence classes of the individual factors.

-\section{Transformation Theories}
+\section{Transformation theories}

-In this section we give the precise definition of a transformation theory (TT), generalising the theory of quantum state transformations, and many others where we have transformations between objects and a way of composing objects.
+We start this section by giving the precise definition of the mathematical structures we will use to capture resource theories.
+We will call these structures transformation theories (TT).
 We develop the language required to say that two TTs are essentially the same, so that we can apply results proved for one TT to the other.
-Then we define classes of transformations and extractions assisted by catalysis or flexible catalysis, and prove some elementary results about them.
-Finally, we give the mathematical characterisation of the quantum-information theoretic TTs of $LOCC$, $LU$, and $PM$.
+Then we define classes of transformations and extractions assisted by catalysis or flexible catalysis, and prove some elementary results about them that hold regardless of what TT we are working in.
+Finally, we give the mathematical characterisation of the quantum-information-theoretic TTs of LOCC, LU, and PM.